About Rabbi Brent

-Rabbi Brent is a member of the faculty at Pardes North America and has been the rabbi at Beacon Hebrew Alliance since 2010; prior to that, he served as the Rabbi in Residence at American Jewish World Service and was the Marshall T. Meyer Fellow at Congregation B’nai Jeshurun in New York.
+Rabbi Brent works extensively with couples preparing for marriage, serves as a member of the faculty at Pardes North America and has been the rabbi at Beacon Hebrew Alliance since 2010.
+Prior to that, he served as the Rabbi in Residence at American Jewish World Service and was the Marshall T. Meyer Fellow at Congregation B’nai Jeshurun in New York.

 Rabbi Brent holds rabbinic ordination and a master's degree in philosophy from the Jewish Theological Seminary, where he was the first recipient of the Neubauer Fellowship.
 Prior to entering the rabbinate, he attended Wesleyan University and worked as a daily journalist in Durham, NC.
 He lives in Beacon with his wife Alison, a professor of environmental chemistry at Vassar College, and their two children.